Hierarchical Training of Deep Neural Networks Using Early Exiting: Experiments

-Figure \ref{fig:compute} shows the computational burden of hierarchical training of DNNs in the edge and the cloud in comparison to the full-cloud training in terms of multiplications and accumulations (MACC).
+Figure \ref{fig:compute} shows the computational burden of hierarchical training of DNNs at the edge and the cloud in comparison to the full-cloud training in terms of multiplications and accumulations (MACC).
 The value is measured by counting all the MACC operations in each of these models, on each device.
-The crucial point is that the computational burden of the edge is significantly low for many of the separation positions, especially in the earlier separation points.
-For example, there are only $1.90\times10^8$ MACC operations at the edge in the VGG-16 architecture in our proposed hierarchical training method, while there are $9.58\times10^8$ MACC operations in the baseline full-cloud training for this architecture.
+The crucial point is that the computational burden of the edge is significantly low for many of the separation points, especially in the earlier ones.
+For example, there are only $1.90\times10^8$ MACC operations at the edge in the VGG-16 architecture in our proposed hierarchical training method for the CIFAR-10 experiment, while there are $9.58\times10^8$ MACC operations in the baseline full-cloud training.
 This is favorable for the edge-cloud systems since there are often restrictions in the computational resources of the edge devices which may cause high latency.
 As a side benefit, one can see that in all separation points, the computational burden of the cloud is also lower in comparison to the full-cloud training, which provides a lower cost of cloud services.
+The number of MACC operations is higher in Tiny ImageNet experiments in comparison to CIFAR-10 experiments mainly due to larger sizes of inputs in Tiny ImageNet dataset.
+It is worth mentioning that, as the ResNet-18 architecture that is used for CIFAR-10 dataset has a different initial convolution layer in comparison to the one that is used for Tiny ImageNet dataset, the size of the feature maps in both entire models is similar.
+(This initial convolution has a kernel size=$3$, a stride=$1$ and a padding=$1$ for the CIFAR-10 experiments while it has a kernel size=$7$, a stride=$2$ and a padding=$3$ for the Tiny ImageNet experiments.)
+As a result, the number of MACC operations is close for the CIFAR-10 experiment and the Tiny ImageNet experiment on ResNet-18.
+However, in the VGG-16 architecture the initial convolution layer is the same for the CIFAR-10 and the Tiny ImageNet experiments.
+This results in a significant difference in the number of MACC operations due to larger feature maps of the latter experiment.